Reserve The New Samsung Galaxy S23 Devices and Get Up to $100

 In 2022 the Galaxy S22 family made their debuts, so for 2023, we're expecting to see three versions of Samsung's new phone with impressive features: the Galaxy S23, Galaxy S23 Plus and Galaxy S23 Ultra.
 You'll get a $50 Samsung Credit when you pre-order one device or a $100 Samsung Credit when you pre-order the two devices.
 And the best part is it's a no commitment offer, meaning you're not obligated to buy anything, but if you are interested in scoring the new Galaxy devices, the Samsung credit can be used on a wide range of products.

 Big things are coming from Samsung next week.
-If you are interested in the new Galaxy S23 devices, reserve your spot by February 1.
+If you are interested in the new Galaxy S23 devices, be sure to reserve your spot by February 1.

 Be one of the first in line for the latest Samsung Galaxy products by reserving them now.
 All you need to reserve them is your email address.

-For more Samsung savings, check out our guides to the best 4K TV deals, robot vacuums, and save on appliances to upgrade your home in 2023.
+For more Samsung savings, check out our guides to the best Frame TV deals, robot vacuums, and save on appliances to upgrade your home in 2023.

 RELATED CONTENT: